docutils/docutils/docutils/docs/user/config.rst

 [docutils application]
 --------------------------

-Docutils' `generic front end`_ tool allows combining “reader”, “parser”, and “writer” components from the Docutils package or 3rd party plug-ins.
+Docutils' `generic front end`_ tool allows combining "reader", "parser", and "writer" components from the Docutils package or 3rd party plug-ins.

 | New in 0.17.
 Config file support added in 0.18.
 Renamed in 0.19
   (the old section name "docutils-cli application" is kept as alias).